presnick/ProgramsInformationPeople/_sources/Functions/FunctionParameters.rst

 **Check your understanding**

-.. mchoicemf:: test_questionfunctions_1_3
+.. mchoice:: test_questionfunctions_1_3
    :answer_a: def greet(t):
    :answer_b: def greet:
    :answer_c: greet(t, n):
    :answer_d: def greet(t, n)
-   :correct: a
    :feedback_a: A function may take zero or more parameters.
 In this case it has one.
    :feedback_b: A function needs to specify its parameters in its header.
 If there are no paramters, put () after the function name.
    :feedback_c: A function definition needs to include the keyword def.
    :feedback_d: A function definition header must end in a colon (:).
+   :correct: a

    Which of the following is a valid function header (first line of a function definition)?

-.. mchoicemf:: test_questionfunctions_1_4
+.. mchoice:: test_questionfunctions_1_4
    :answer_a: def print_many(x, y):
    :answer_b: print_many
    :answer_c: print_many(x, y)
    :answer_d: Print out string x, y times.
-   :correct: b
    :feedback_a: This line is the complete function header (except for the semi-colon) which includes the name as well as several other components.
    :feedback_b: Yes, the name of the function is given after the keyword def and before the list of parameters.
-   :feedback_c: This includes the function name and its parameters
+   :feedback_c: This includes the function name and its parameters.
    :feedback_d: This is a comment stating what the function does.
+   :correct: b

    What is the name of the following function?